 - The MN can decide to reallocate one or more QoS flows from the MN to the SN.
 In such case, the SN decides which DRBs the offloaded QoS flows are mapped to.
 It is possible to avoid/ minimise loss and ensure in-order delivery when reallocating all QoS flows mapped to a given DRB in the MN by keeping the QoS flows mapped to the same DRB in the SN.
 To achieve this, the SN should behave similar to what is specified for the target NG-RAN node upon handover, see TS 38.300 clause 9.2.3.2.2 [3].
 The corresponding behaviour applies when QoS flows are re-allocated from the SN to the MN.

+- The MN decides the DL UE Slice MBR and UL UE Slice MBR limits to be assigned to the SN, and indicates these to the SN:

+- The PDCP entity at the SN applies the received DL UE Slice MBR limit to the set of all bearers for which the SN hosts PDCP for the concerned Slice, as defined in TS 23.501 [11];

+- The MAC entity at the SN applies the received UL UE Slice MBR limit to the scheduled uplink radio traffic at the SN for the concerned Slice, as defined in TS 23.501 [11].

 In all MR-DC cases:

 - The MN decides the DL UE AMBR and UL UE AMBR limits to be assigned to the SN, and indicates these to the SN: